f1ras-01/SPACE-INVADER/README.md

 # SPACE-INVADER
-a 2D game using pygame
+a 2D game using turtle